Jaimeloeuf/SS/spec.md

         - Meaning that, for example an empty string does not evalutes to true or false
         - Explicit comparision expressions is required to check if the string is empty, e.g. if (inputString == "")
         - Refer to [Conditions](#Conditions)
+- Functions
+    - Functions are first class therefore they are also values
 ### Special data types
 - Object
     - key value maps